What is Artificial Intelligence (AI)?

 AI can be seen almost everywhere, from everyday tasks to highly specialized work.
 "AI is really all-encompassing if we're thinking about it at a high level,” Humphreys said.

 It covers many different areas and includes technologies like machine learning, he noted, which has been a core part of AI systems for years, enabling computers to learn and improve from experience rather than just following set instructions.
-Humphreys said that common daily examples include virtual assistants that you might use every day, like Alexa, Google Home Assistant and Siri.
+Humphreys said that common daily examples of AI use include virtual assistants that you might use every day, like Alexa, Google Home Assistant and Siri.

 However, recent developments in AI, known as generative artificial intelligence, create entirely new kinds of output based on your requests.
 According to Humphreys, generative AI takes your input and uses patterns it has learned from large amounts of data to produce responses.